 Set the direction of the gradient by selecting Horizontal or Vertical in the Gradient Controls section of the color picker.

 Calculating gradients can be computationally expensive compared to the use of solid color fills or images.
 Consider using gradients only for static components in a UI.

 Setting Gradient Properties

 You can select Linear (1), Radial (2), or Conical (3) as the color fill type.
 After selecting one of the gradient types, you can define the gradient properties for Qt Quick Studio Components in the Gradient Controls section of the color picker.

 A linear gradient interpolates colors between start and end points.
 Outside these points, the gradient is either padded, reflected, or repeated depending on the spread type.
 Set start and end points for horizontal and vertical interpolation in the X1, X2, Y1, and Y2 fields.

 A radial gradient interpolates colors between a focal circle and a center circle.
 Points outside the cone defined by the two circles will be transparent.
 Outside the end points, the gradient is either padded, reflected, or repeated depending on the spread type.

 You can set the center and focal radius in the Center radius and Focal radius fields.
-For simple radial gradients, set the focal radius to 0.
+For simple radial gradients, set Focal radius to 0.

 A conical gradient interpolates colors counter-clockwise around a center point.
 Set the horizontal and vertical center point of the gradient in the CenterX and CenterY fields and the start angle in the Angle field.

-To open the Gradient Picker, select the Gradient Picker Dialog icon in the Properties view.
+To open the Gradient Picker, select the Gradient Picker Dialog icon (4).